The Complete Guide on Moving to Australia to Work in Construction

 As we’ve mentioned, the first thing you’ll need is a White Card.
-This training is delivered by Registered Training Organisations or RTO’s.
-They are government regulated businesses.
+Registered Training Organisations or RTO’s delivers this training.
+They are government-regulated businesses.
 You should be able to find them on Google.

 With your White Card and PPE sorted you can begin looking for work.
 One of the best construction jobs is labour hire.
 This is where you work for a business that sends you to other businesses to work.
 It’s a great role for experienced and inexperienced construction workers alike.
 It’s also a great choice for immigrants because you will see a lot of your new city in a very short time.